 The GOA Pacific cod assessment does not show a strong retrospective pattern in recent estimates of spawning biomass, either in the data retrospective or in the model retrospective across recent assessments (Fig. 2.9).
 The retrospective pattern in spawning biomass in the current assessment is negative, which means that as years of data were added to the model the estimates of spawning biomass increase.

 Model 24.0 is, in general, responding appropriately to observed data sources.
-However, neither the increase in the 2025 bottom trawl survey abundance index nor the decrease in the longline survey are not fit well by Model 24.0.
+However, neither the increase in the 2025 bottom trawl survey abundance index nor the decrease in the longline survey are fit well by Model 24.0.
 While Model 24.0 does not fit the most recent index data points well, the estimates of spawning and total biomass from Model 24.0 as applied with updated data though 2025 responds to and reflects the balance between the changes in the index data compared to previous assessments.

 We continue to note that the projection model uses mean recruitment from 1977 – 2023 to project biomass into future years while Model 24.0 estimates below average recruitment since 2014.
 Therefore, given these recent low recruitment estimates it is likely that the forecasted spawning biomass is overly optimistic.
 However, the effect on the two-year projections that result in ABC and OFL recommendations is not largely impacted by this recruitment assumption, as the year classes that are assumed to be at mean recruitment aren’t contributing much to the overall level of spawning biomass in the short term.